kubernetes/enhancements/keps/sig-node/1797-configure-fqdn-as-hostname-for-pods/README.md

   checking if there are objects with field X set) may be last resort.
 Avoid logs or events for this purpose.

-  For a pod to be using this feature it needs to define the PodSpec fields `subDomain` and `setHostnameAsFQDN`.
+  Listing pods in the cluster and checking if any has both `subDomain` and `setHostnameAsFQDN` fields set.

 * **What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?**
   - [X] Metrics
+    - Metric name: `run_podsandbox_errors_total`
-    - Metric name: Abnormal increase in `run_podsandbox_errors_total` might be related to this feature.
+    - Comment: Abnormal increase in `run_podsandbox_errors_total` might be related to this feature.
 We should check if the feature gate is enabled and pods are using it.
     - [Optional] Aggregation method:
-    - Components exposing the metric:
+    - Components exposing the metric: Kubelet
   - [ ] Other (treat as last resort)
     - Details: